-It’s important to get help from others if you have osteoporosis.
-You may need assistance with physical tasks to avoid the risk of falling or breaking a bone.
+If you have osteoporosis, you may need assistance with physical tasks to avoid the risk of falling or breaking a bone.
 Or you may need emotional support to deal with feelings like anxiety or depression that can come with the condition.
 Another good reason to connect with someone?
 Whether it’s from friends and family or health care workers, receiving support from others lowers your stress levels.

 But during the COVID-19 pandemic, when social distancing is top of mind, how can you keep getting the regular support you need?
 While life might look a little different these days, there’s still a lot you can do to stay healthy.

 Look for Substitutes for In-Person Support